cs-fullstack-master/frontend-react-intro/README.md

 # frontend-react-intro

 ### Exercise 1:
+Create a new create-react-app program.
+Create a new component.
 Don’t pass anything.
 Only text on screen.
 ### Exercise 2:
-Create StudentNames.
-Pass firstName and lastName.
+Create a new create-react-app program.
+Create a new component.
+Create BankAccount.
+Pass firstName and accountBalance.
-### Exercise 3:
-Create StudentNamesArray.
-Pass it an array of collections of firstNames and lastNames